Gender Inequality Index: Origins

 Thus, the differences between the HDI and GDI were small leading to the implication that gender disparities were irrelevant to human development.
-The UNDP also claims that both the GDI and GEM were criticized because income levels had a tendency to dominate the earned income component, which resulted in countries with low income levels not being able to get high scores, even in cases where their levels of gender inequality may have been low.
+The UNDP also claims that both the GDI and GEM were criticized because income levels tended to dominate the earned income component, which resulted in countries with low income levels not being able to get high scores, even in cases where their levels of gender inequality may have been low.
 The GEM indicators proved to be more relevant to developed countries than less-developed countries.
 With international growing concern for gender equality, the participants of the World Economic Forum in 2007, among others, recognized that the advancement of women was a significant issue that impacted the growth of nations.

 As of 2006, the World Economic Forum has been using the Gender Gap Index (GGI) in its Global Gender Gap Reports, which ranks countries according to their gender gaps, in an attempt to better capture gender disparities.
 Beneria and Permanyer criticize the GGI for only capturing inequality in certain aspects of women's lives therefore making it an incomplete measure of gender inequality.

-Given the amount of criticism the GDI and GEM were facing, the UNDP felt that these indices did not fully capture the disparities women faced.
+Given the amount of criticism the GDI and GEM were facing, the UNDP felt that these indices did not fully capture the differences between gender.
 In an attempt to reform the GDI and GEM, the UNDP introduced the Gender Inequality Index (GII) in the 2010 Human Development Report.
 The new index is a composite measure which, according to the UNDP, captures the loss of achievement due to gender inequality using three dimensions: reproductive health, empowerment, and labor market participation.
 The GII does not include income levels as a component, which was one of the most controversial components of the GDI and GEM.
 It also does not allow for high achievements in one dimension to compensate for low achievement in another.